 Spacecraft missions to the station can be grouped into the following three categories:-

 Supplies include all those goods needed to operate, maintain, live in and use the station.
-The ISS is a habitable spacecraft and needs to be maintained in orbit and provide life support for its crew and visitors.
+Mir is a habitable spacecraft and needs to be maintained in orbit and provide life support for its crew and visitors.
 It therefore requires regular deliveries of consumables such as fuel, water, food, oxygen and spare parts.
 It is also a working research station requiring specific equipment and the transport of experiment materials from and to the Earth.

 The table below lists the types of spacecraft and launchers used to build, operate and maintain the Mir space station.